obsidian-tasks-group/obsidian-tasks/docs/queries/combining-filters.md

 ## Summary

+{: .released }
-> Introduced in Tasks 1.9.0.
+Introduced in Tasks 1.9.0.

 The [individual filters]({{ site.baseurl }}{% link queries/filters.md %}) provided by Tasks can be combined together in powerful ways, by wrapping each of them in `(` and `)`, and then joining them with boolean operators such as `AND`, `OR` and `NOT`.